CrystalRae90/Pewlett-Hackard-Analysis/README.md

 -- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Looking solely at the sheer volume of retirement-ready employees, one would say yes, but you would need more details in order to come to a better consensus.
+Looking solely at the sheer volume of retirement-ready employees, one would say yes, but you would need more details in order to come to a better conclusion.
+There are most likely not enough in each department to match up with those in mentorship.

 -- Additional Queries